-- Introduce child benefit programmes in phases for around 75 lac children of 0-4 years of age. - Consolidate vulnerable women benefit programmes in collaboration with the Ministry of Social Welfare and others incorporating all aspects of social security for vulnerable women. - Enhance capacity of Women for protection, leadership, self-respect, entrepreneurship, social support and risk mitigation. - Ensure gender-responsive programme design with strengthened gender-focused result monitoring using sex-disaggregated data. - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment.
+- Design child benefit programme together with other ministries and introduce child benefit programmes in phases for around 75 lac children of 0-4 years of age. - Consolidate vulnerable women benefit programmes in collaboration with the Ministry of Social Welfare and others incorporating all aspects of social security for vulnerable women with provision of capacity and empowerment of women. - Support developing a protocol for standard care and introducing standasr courses on child, elderly and disability care. - Enhance capacity of women for protection, leadership, self-respect, entrepreneurship, social support and risk mitigation. - Work with other relevant stakeholders to develop a standard care giving protocol, training and certification of care givers. - Ensure gender-responsive programme design with strengthened gender-focused result monitoring using sex-disaggregated data. - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment.